Made It Back: Made It Back 99

 "Made It Back 99" is a remixed version of the first single from the Beverley Knight's second studio album, Prodigal Sista.
-The song, released in April 1999, was the first to be taken from a re-packaged version of the album.
+The song, released in April 1999, was the first to be taken from a repackaged version of the album.
 Made It Back 99 contained the same lyrics and vocals of the original release, but instead featured a more funk/R&B induced production provided by TNT and Mike Spencer, who introduced a sample of Chic's "Good Times" into the song.
 The single became Knight's first top 20 single in the United Kingdom when it peaked at #19 upon its release.
-It was supported by a re-released version of Prodigal Sista, which contained the single and two other remixes.
+It was supported by a rereleased version of Prodigal Sista, which contained the single and two other remixes.
 A second promotional video was also created, but like the original, did not feature Redman.